WebAssembly/design/Modules.md

 transitively used by those libraries "played well" together (e.g., explicitly shared `malloc` and coordinated global address ranges).
-Instead, the [dynamic linking future feature](DynamicLinking.md) is intended to allow *explicitly* sharing linear memory between multiple modules.
+Instead, the [dynamic linking future feature](DynamicLinking.md) is intended to allow *explicitly* injecting multiple modules into the same instance.

 ## Initial state of linear memory